 We assume that authors will have access to LaTeX or Microsoft Word to format their documents and can use a Web browser to download style files and upload their papers.

 To ensure the ability to preview and print submissions, authors must provide their manuscripts in pdf format.
 Papers prepared in Word should be saved as pdf files and submitted in this format.
 To support the review process, each submission must be accompanied by information about the paper's title and abstract, as well as the authors' names and physical addresses.
 Authors must enter this information into the submission form at the URL specified below.

 Submissions may be accompanied by online appendices that contain data, demonstrations, instructions for obtaining source code, or the source code itself.
 We encourage authors to include such appendices when they submit papers.
 This material will not count in the submission's page length.

-Authors who wish to submit papers to the Annual Conference on Advances in Cognitive Systems should follow the directions specified on the Web page for that year's meeting.
+Authors who wish to submit papers to the conference, Annual Conference on Advances in Cognitive Systems, should follow the directions specified on the Web page for that year's meeting.

 Submissions to Advances in Cognitive Systems must be original.
 The content should not have been published previously or be pending publication in another journal, nor can it be under review or be sent for review to another forum.
 Violation of this policy will result in rejection of the submission and a six-month ban on further submissions to the journal.

 However, submissions to Advances in Cognitive Systems may contain material published in one or more conference papers.
 Such submissions must contain at least 40 percent new, unpublished material that makes substantial contributions, such as additional theoretical or experimental results, or both.
 Authors must notify the Editor about previous or pending conference publication at the time of submission.